Lawrence-Godfrey/obsidian-ai-notes/README.md

 This [Obsidian](https://obsidian.md/) vault contains notes on just about everything I've learned about AI, or at least the stuff that I thought were important enough to write down.
+In other words, [Hypomnemata](https://foucault.info/documents/foucault.hypomnemata.en/).

 Obsidian has some nice features like [forward](https://help.obsidian.md/link-notes) and [backward](https://help.obsidian.md/plugins/backlinks) links, [graph views](https://help.obsidian.md/plugins/graph), etc., but all the notes are just markdown, so you can use them in any markdown editor or viewer.